Impact

 Risk and Exploitability

-The CVSS score of 5.5 indicates moderate severity, while the EPSS rate is below 1 %, suggesting a low likelihood of real‑world attacks.
+The CVSS score of 5.5 indicates moderate severity, while the EPSS rate is below 1 %, suggesting a low likelihood of real‑world exploitation.
 The vulnerability is not listed in the CISA KEV catalog, so no active exploitation is documented.
-For an attacker to trigger the fault, privileged operations that read or write the multipath hash seed sysctl would be required, implying a local or elevated privilege attack vector.
-When triggered, it results in an immediate denial of service via kernel panic.
+Based on the description, it is inferred that an attacker would need privileged operations to read or write the multipath hash seed sysctl, implying a local or elevated privilege attack vector.
+When triggered, the fault leads to an immediate kernel panic, causing denial of service.

 OpenCVE Enrichment